 Many women with overly large breasts experience back and neck pain from the weight of the breasts, skin irritation, and even skeletal deformities.

-Additionally, having overly large breasts can keep clothes from fitting properly and keep women from participating in different activities, such as sports, as their breasts constantly get in the way.
+Having overly large breasts can keep clothes from fitting properly and deter women from participating in certain activities, such as sports, as their breasts constantly get in the way.

 If you experience any difficulties from the overly large size of your breasts (whether physical, social, emotional, or psychological), then breast reduction surgery may be right for you.
 If you think you may be a candidate for breast reduction, schedule your breast reduction consultation today.

-Ideal candidates are non-smoking women, are in good general health, have fully developed breasts, and have realistic expectations for their results.
+Ideal candidates are non-smoking women who are in good general health with fully developed breasts.
+Having realistic expectations for their results is also helpful.

 What Are the Benefits of Breast Reduction?

 Women who undergo breast reduction surgery most often have improved confidence in their appearance.
 They feel less pain in their back and neck, their clothes fit better, they are able to enjoy some of their favorite activities, and they have an improved and more balanced physical aesthetic.